 Here at Functionize, we decided to use NLP to remove the need for the script altogether.
 The skill of testing isn’t about writing code, it’s about knowing what to test in order to verify the system works.
-Nowadays NLP has reached the stage where you can just use plain English to write your tests.
-And so Adaptive Language Processing (ALP™) was born.
+Nowadays NLP has reached the stage where you can just use plain English to write and create your tests.
+And so our engine was born.

-ALP™ is a key element of Functionize’s intelligent test agent.
-ALP™ takes us back to the time when BAs were able to work with QEs to develop test plans that anyone could understand.
-With ALP™, you can take a test plan written in plain English and can use this to generate a fully functional automated test.
+NLP engine is a key element of Functionize’s ML Engine intelligent test agent.
+NLP engine takes us back to the time when BAs were able to work with QEs to develop test plans that anyone could understand.
+With NLP engine, you can take a test plan written in plain English and can use this to generate a fully functional automated test.
 These plans can be structured (like the ones that are produced by test management systems), or they can be unstructured.
 You can choose to use keywords to remove any ambiguity, but the system will always check back with you if it didn’t understand what you meant.

-ALP™ is used to translate your test plan into a form that can be understood by our Adaptive Event Analysis™ engine.
-In turn, AEA™ takes all these test plans and uses these to model how your system is meant to work.
+NLP engine is used to translate your test plan into a form that can be understood by our ML Engine.
+In turn, ML engine takes all these test plans and uses these to model how your system is meant to work.
 Having established that, it can then run the tests you defined.
 As we say in our Manifesto,

 Plain English is the new test language

-So, why is ALP™ so revolutionary from an end-user viewpoint?
+So, why is NLP language so revolutionary from an end-user viewpoint?

 This is important because these people are the ones that best understand the end users.
 They are the ones that came up with the user stories and customer journeys.
 They are the user experience experts that worked with focus groups to come up with a perfectly-designed product.
 So, why not let them get involved in the testing process that checks the system is delivering what was promised?
 That way you reconnect the people that understand your users with the users themselves.